The Ones that Got Away

 After we hung up, I grabbed my Minolta A1 and shot interiors of the place to show Kate.
 If she liked the looks of it, maybe we’d rent furnished units on future visits.

 I had used the camera to photograph hundreds of houses for the Coldwell-Banker real-estate agency back home.
 And not one of those thousands of shots ever contained “ghost orbs”– even when taken in old, dusty basements and attics.
 Doubtlessly, this was because I never use flash (I think it “flattens” things).
 But when I started shooting inside that cabana– again without flash– white disks filled a few of the images.
-And in one photo, a bright streak of light appeared in a pitch-black bathroom.
+And in one photo, a bright streak of light appeared inside the pitch-black bathroom.

 Stranger still, after capturing a photo with an especially BIG “orb” floating right in front of me, the camera briefly (and abnormally) froze while saving the next shot.
 And when I previewed the image, it was fractured.
-(I tried to simulate its look in the opening image.)
+(I tried to simulate the look in the opening image.)

-Its top section (including “orbs”) had stored normally, but the bottom part had shifted to the right about 30 percent… and the pixels that fell off the photo’s right edge wrapped back into the frame from the left.
+Its top section (including “orbs”) had stored relatively normally, but the bottom part had shifted to the right about 30 percent… and the pixels that fell off the photo’s right edge wrapped back into the frame from the left.
 And finally, the entire image had tilted!

 Amazingly, though, I had no trouble sleeping there.
 Compared with some of my previous experiences, what had just occurred was tame.
 And over subsequent years, the A1 (and the memory card) captured thousands more images– without any anomalies.

 It seemed odd that on my arrival, the only place I could phone home was right in front of that closet!
 By morning, I had full bars both indoors and out.
 And at breakfast, I showed the photos to mom.
 She found them “interesting,” told me that the cabana’s owner had died only months before, and added that, before retiring, she’d been a commercial photographer.
-Maybe she was just having a bit of fun with my camera!
+Maybe she was just having a bit of fun with my kit!

 But on subsequent visits to Ohio, Kate and I stayed in motels.